LeonisX/yoda-stories-translation-tool/documents/comparison-demo.md

 ![](images/zones/demo/462.png)

-Эта зона не может появиться в игре, однако, текст в ней немного отличается от финальной версии:
+This zone cannot appear in the game, however, the text in it is slightly different from the final version:

-Было:
+It was:

-* Instruction 0: Good work, stranger!
-For rescuing me, I'll show you where I hid the ¥ that I stole from those stormtroopers!
+* Instruction 0: `Good work, stranger!
+For rescuing me, I'll show you where I hid the ¥ that I stole from those stormtroopers!`
-* Instruction 1: All right... where?
+* Instruction 1: `All right... where?`
-* Instruction 2: Just follow me...
+* Instruction 2: `Just follow me...`

-Стало:
+Became:

-* Instruction 0: Good work, stranger!
-What can I possibly give you in return for rescuing me?
+* Instruction 0: `Good work, stranger!
+What can I possibly give you in return for rescuing me?`
-* Instruction 1: You mentioned something about a ¥...?
+* Instruction 1: `You mentioned something about a ¥...?`
-* Instruction 2: That's right; I did.
-Well, follow me...
+* Instruction 2: `That's right; I did.
+Well, follow me...`

 **Zone 465**: